whipowill/wow-acore-mod-nerf-herder/README.md

 These guards will be nerfed to a level appropriate for their respective zones.
 You'll be able to burn and pillage any town you have the strength to conquer, and you will be rewarded.

 Finally, the coveted achievement of assassinating the enemy faction leaders is totally undoable in a normal server environment.
-This mod will enable special nerfs to capitol guards to make this possible.
+This mod will enable special nerfs to high health npcs to make this possible.

 Additional nerfs may be added over time to allow for a totally solo experience.